scottkurz/demo-devex/README.md

 2. Save the file.
 The console shows the change is picked up, the feature is installed, and the application is updated.

-3. In a browser, go to `http://localhost:9080/openapi` to view the new endpoint.
+3. In a browser, go to `http://localhost:9080/openapi/ui` to view the OpenAPI UI which is now available.

 4. In the Java file `src/main/java/org/eclipse/microprofile/system/test/app/PersonService.java`, add the following annotations above the `getAllPeople()` method:
 ```